getodk/docs/src/form-question-types.rst

 .. note::

-  Randomizing choice order support was added in Collect v1.18.2 and Aggregate v1.7.1.
-Form conversion requires XLSForm Online ≥ v1.2.2 or pyxform ≥ v0.11.6.
+  Randomizing choice order support was added in Collect v1.18.2 and Central v1.0.0.

 To reduce bias, choice order can be randomized for any of the select question types described above.
 To display the choices in a different order each time the question is displayed, set **randomize** to **true** in the :th:`parameters` column of the XLSForm **survey** sheet: